-Ilya: Very cool.
-That’s great.
-Awesome.
+Ilya.
 What kind of skills were you looking for?
 How long were the jobs open?
 Maybe tell us a little bit about the roles.
-You hired two senior Ruby on Rails developers.
+You hired two senior developers to handle Ruby on Rails.
 What was the process of maybe before VanHack of trying to find those skills in Calgary, or in Canada in general?

-Ilya: Very cool, very cool.
+Ilya.
 Can you maybe give us an idea of how quickly it happened?
-How long after you started working with VanHack were you presented candidates, and then how quickly were you able to make offers and get hires?
+How long after you started working with VanHack were you presented candidates?
+And then, how quickly were you able to make offers and get hires?

 Ahmed: Yeah.
 I would say it depends on which country.
 This is extremely valuable.
 Some places or countries have faster visa process than others.
 I would say, as an advice, maybe account it for a month, maybe up to two months for the visa to be processed and completed.
 That’s also variable from one country to the other.
 Sometimes it’s two weeks, sometimes it’s three or more.
 That’s the one part of the process that customers will need to be flexible and anticipate some delay due to the visa process.

-Ahmed: Also keeping a clear onboarding process for them when they come.
-What kind of things they need to learn about, and places they would visit, on that front we actually had a buddy program, where each new candidate would be paired to another employee from the company.
-Not necessarily engineering, but they would essentially walk them through how to live in the city, what are the things they need to see, the attractions, and kind of the tips and best practices when they come in.
-That really helped them get integrated more quickly into the city as a society and the company as well.
+Another tips is keeping a clear onboarding process for them when they come.
+What kind of things they need to learn about, and places they would visit.
+On that front we actually had a buddy program.
+Each new candidate would be paired to another employee from the company.
+Not necessarily engineering.
+But they would essentially walk them through how to live in the city, what are the things they need to see, the attractions, and kind of the tips and best practices when they come in, etc. That really helped them get integrated more quickly into the city as a society and the company as well.